-XII.
+XVI.
 Registration obtained from financial sector regulators:

-NHB : vide registration number 02.0044.03 Ministry of Corporate Affairs : L18100WB1991PLC099782
+NHB: vide registration number 02.0044.03

+Ministry of Corporate Affairs: L18100WB1991PLC099782

-XIII.
+XVII.
 Details of Disclosure of Penalties imposed during the year

-Penalties imposed by NHB/RBI and other regulator Nil

-Penalties imposed by Bombay Stock Exchange (BSE) Nil
+Penalties imposed by NHB/RBI and other regulator Penalties imposed by Bombay Stock Exchange (BSE) Nil Nil

-XIV.
+XVIII.
 As per the Indian Accounting Standard on 'Related Party Disclosures' (Ind AS 24), details of the related parties, nature of the relationship with whom Company has entered transactions and remuneration to directors, are given in Note No.34

-XV.
+XIX.
 Diagrammatic representation of Group Structure

-The Company at present does not have any Subsidiary and/or Associate units to be represented in diagrammatic order as per clause 4.4 of Annexure IV of Master Direction - Non-Banking Financial Company - Housing Finance Company (Reserve Bank) Directions, 2021, dated February 17, 2021.
+The Company at present neither have any Subsidiary and/or Associate units not have holding company to be represented in diagrammatic order as per clause 4.4 of Annexure IV of Master Direction - Non-Banking Financial Company - Housing Finance Company (Reserve Bank) Directions, 2021, dated February 17, 2021.

-XVI.
+XX.
 Rating assigned by Credit Rating Agencies and migration of rating during the year: